jvhs0706/VDDP/.github/ISSUE_TEMPLATE/reproduction-report.md

 Please check the box that applies and elaborate as needed.

-- [ ] ✅ I confirm that I successfully reproduced the reported results (within acceptable variation), and my findings support the paper’s conclusions.
+- [ ] ✅ I confirm that I successfully reproduced the reported results (within acceptable variation), and my findings are consistent with the paper’s conclusions.

-- [ ] ❌ I encountered discrepancies or was unable to reproduce the results.
+**If you observed any differences or anomalies, please describe them below:**

-**If discrepancies were found, please briefly describe them below:**
+> _e.g., minor deviations in accuracy, runtime, or resource usage._

-> _e.g., Deviations in accuracy, convergence issues, runtime differences, etc._
+_(Note: Differences are common across hardware and environments — please focus on qualitative trends and reproducibility within expected variation.)_

 ---